-COC, IOC and ITOC - This indicates a combination commutation overcurrent, motor overcurrent shutdown.
+COC, IOC and ITOC - This indicates a combination commutation overcurrent motor overcurrent shutdown.
 Check for drive overloading at or near full speed operation.
 Also refer to Driver Troubleshooting and Commutation Power Supply Troubleshooting in this section.
-CUV only - This indicates a control undervoltage condition.
-Refer to Driver Troubleshooting in this section.

-CUV and IOC - This indicates a control undervoltage trip which produces an inverter fault shutdown.
+CUV only -This indicates a control undervoltage condition.
 Refer to Driver Troubleshooting in this section.